-[1] At the outset of the hearing, the Complainant advised the Board that notwithstanding the contents of its written submission, the Board should ignore the argument in regard to the capitalization rate, and focus on the rental analysis.
-There being no objection from the Respondent, the Board acknowledged the Complainant's advice, and ignored the argument on capitalization rate.
+[1] At the outset of the hearing, the Complainant's agent advised the Board that notwithstanding the contents of it's written submission, it would not submit an argument in regard to capitalization rate, only rental activity.
+There being no objection from the Respondent, the Board acknowledged the Complainant's advice.